 However, some landlords will expect up to three months' payment in advance, so budget accordingly and make sure you know the deposit before signing any paperwork.
-If you go through an agent, you may also have to pay a one off fee for the paperwork administration.

 However, once you're in the property, that's not where your budgeting ends.
 Not only will you need to make the monthly rental payments (and on time), but you'll also need to factor in utility bills and council tax.
 Occasionally utility bills are included in your rental fee, but this isn't overly common.

 You'll be able to find out the cost of council tax from your landlord or the agent responsible for the property.
 Other bills, such as gas, electricity and water, will be determined by your supplier.
 In most instances these are monthly costs, but it can be possible to pay quarterly if you so wish.